"Has someone confiscated Prue Leith's phone?" Bake Off fans are praying for no spoilers ahead of the 2018 final

 “But I emailed her and she said, ‘Don’t be silly’.
 Actually, everybody was really nice about it.”

-This year’s Bake Off finale is already a departure from previous years, with the three finalist tackling an open fire challenge for the first time.
+This year’s Bake Off finale is already a departure from previous years, with the three finalists tackling an open fire challenge for the first time.

 The Great British Bake Off crowns its champion tonight at 8pm on Channel 4.
 If Prue doesn’t get in there first, of course.

-Note: UPDATE: Prue Leith has poked fun at her previous tweeting mistake, sending a message wishing the finalists luck.